 What is female genital mutilation?

 It is recognised internationally as a violation of the rights of girls and women.
-Right now, approximately 200 million women and girls around the globe are already living with the traumatising and painful consequences of FGM and 68 million more are expected to be subjected to it by 2030 (United Nations Population Fund UNFPA).
+Right now, around 200 million women and girls around the globe are already living with the traumatising and painful consequences of FGM and 68 million more are expected to be subjected to it by 2030 (United Nations Population Fund UNFPA).

 End FGM for future generations